rpradata-ud/DSPS_RPradata/HW/HW9/README.md

 This file contains HW9, which is on the CART method; particularly on implementations of the Random Forest (RF) and Gradient Boosted Tree (GBT) Classifiers and Regressors.
+For this homework, I worked in a group with Sarah, Paula, and Masooma.
+We all did the work in each individual notebooks, but we especially had discussions on different ways to run the model.